 Environmental Study Limits (ESL) and a Biological Study Area (BSA) (see Figure 3) were established to evaluate the potential presence of SNC, aquatic resources, and special-status plants and animals.
 The ESL includes all areas of potential impacts and is defined as 100 feet from all project components in the Coastal Zone and 50 feet from all project components outside the Coastal Zone.
 The 100-foot ESL within the Coastal Zone is to satisfy the California Coastal Zone Conservation Act and Del Norte County local coast permit requirements of 100-foot buffer from all Environmentally Sensitive Habitat Areas (ESHAs).
 The ESL covers approximately 66 acres.

-Portions of the project are located within the Coastal Zone, with these portions being under "Local" jurisdiction (i.e., Del Norte County).
-No portion of the project is in an area under State jurisdiction.
+Portions of the project are located within the Coastal Zone.
+Redwood National Park is under State jurisdiction, whereas areas outside NPS land are under "Local" jurisdiction (i.e., Del Norte County).

 Figure 3.
 Biological Study Area